Europe, especiallyIs it true that in Germany and other countries they drink beer at room temperature?

 What is hot beer?

-Finally, here is a slightly unique way to drink it:Hot BeerI will also touch on "Hot beer."
-Many people may be surprised to hear the term "hot beer," but in some European countries, there is a culture of enjoying hot beer in the cold season.
+Many people may be surprised to hear the term hot beer, but in some European countries, there is a culture of enjoying hot beer during the cold season.

 For example, in Germany, it is customary to enjoy hot wine called "mulled wine" in the winter, but there is also "hot beer," which is beer that has been heated up.
 By adding spices and fruit, you can enjoy a warm beer.
 Of course, this is an unusual way to drink beer, but it is a popular way to drink beer to warm yourself up on cold winter nights, especially in parts of Germany and Austria.